Quick 5-Minute Vegan White Bean Dip

 They’re referred to as white kidney beans because of their traditional kidney shape.
 White kidney beans have a firm outer texture but tender flesh, as well as a nutty, earthy flavour.
 They are commonly used in Italian recipes, like Minestrone and Tuscan Kale and White Bean Soup.

 Because they hold their shape and texture well, I also love to incorporate white kidney beans into salads and pasta dishes, like my Pesto Pasta Salad with White Beans.
+Yes, we love adding beans to pastas!

 White Kidney Beans Nutrition: